ohk/PKSDependencyEngine/README.md

 - **Supports Both Class and Protocol-Based Dependencies**: Flexibility to use concrete classes or protocols, enabling more testable and decoupled code.
 - **Thread-Safe**: Safely resolve dependencies from multiple threads with no risk of race conditions or unexpected behavior.
 - **No External Dependencies**: PKSDependencyEngine is self-contained, ensuring it integrates cleanly into your project without bringing in additional libraries.
+- **Lazy Loading**: Dependencies are resolved lazily, meaning they are only created when they are accessed for the first time.
+- **Non-Destroyable Dependencies**: Ability to mark certain dependencies as non-destroyable, preventing accidental removal.

 ## Getting Started